Japan: Best itinerary for a first-time visit to Tokyo and Kyoto and more

 Ginza is a fancy shopping area, and it’s fun to check out the vast and beautiful food halls the department stores have in their basements.

 The most impressive food hall is in the Mitsukoshi Ginza department store, see photo above.
 You’ll find many different vendors with beautifully displayed provisions, but the stars of the show here are definitely the desserts.
 One worth trying is strawberry fruit sando from a stand called Meruhenk.
 A fruit sando is a sandwich made from fruit, whipped cream and white bread.
 Fruit sandos are sold throughout Tokyo, and Meruhenk’s one is the best.
 (I have no idea how they make the strawberries taste so good, but they are amazing.)
 Meruhenk’s booth can be hard to find because the name is written in Japanese.
-Show someone the photo below, or look for the teddy bear logo you see on the sandwiches in the picture.
+Show someone the photo below, or look for the teddy bear logo you see on the sandwiches in the photo.

 Tip: You can’t eat on the food hall floor, but bring your purchases up to the ninth floor where there are both indoor and outdoor sitting areas.